DTIBeograd/Dti.TaxCore.Examples.SESignInvoice/README.md

 # SESignInvoice
-This application shows how to generate and send APDU coommands to the TaxCore Secure Element
+This application shows how to generate and send APDU commands to the TaxCore Secure Element

 ### Requirements